 Merriam-Webster defines weakness as the inability to withstand attack or wounding.

 Weakness often originates from a lack of vulnerability—when we don’t acknowledge how and where we’re tender; we’re more at risk of being hurt.

 Invulnerability cost more

-From the field of social psychology, influence-and-persuasion researchers, who examine how people are affected by advertising and marketing, conducted a series of studies on vulnerability.
+From the field of social psychology, influence-and-persuasion researchers, who look at how people are affected by advertising and marketing, conducted a series of studies on vulnerability.